memes-token/.github/profile/README.md

 ---

 Memes Token is more than a token; it's a movement.
 Join us in building the future of decentralized social media with Banterr!
-And stay on watch for our next dapps!
+And stay tuned for our upcoming DApps!